RudraPatel25/Pulse-Healthcare-Chatbot/README.md

     ```bash
       python app.py

 2. Open your web browser and navigate to http://localhost:5000 to access the chatbot interface.

+3. Telegram Bot (Optional):
-3. Alternatively, you can interact with the chatbot through Telegram:
+    - If you want to interact with the PULSE chatbot through Telegram, follow these steps:

+    - Create a Telegram bot and obtain the API token.

+    - Open the telegram_bot.py script and replace YOUR_TELEGRAM_API_TOKEN with your actual Telegram API token.

+    - Run the telegram_bot.py script:

+        ```bash
+            python telegram_bot.py

     - Open Telegram and search for @pulse_chatbot.
     - Start a chat with the PULSE Chatbot and follow the prompts to provide your symptoms and receive real-time diagnoses and treatment suggestions.